Interactive Visual Feature Search: Introduction

-In this paper, we introduce Visual Feature Search (VFS), a novel interactive visualization that empowers any machine learning researcher to easily search for and explore the visual features of a model.
-Our tool is designed to be lightweight and flexible, so that users can quickly set up VFS to analyze the intermediate features of any CNN.
-Our visualization allows a user to highlight a free-form region in an image, and it searches for other images in a dataset that contain similar feature representations to the highlighted region and displays the most similar images (\cref{fig:overview}).
+In this paper, we introduce Visual Feature Search (VFS), a novel interactive visualization that empowers machine learning researchers to easily explore the visual features of almost any computer vision model.
+Our tool is designed to be lightweight and flexible so that users can quickly set up VFS to analyze the intermediate features of arbitrary CNNs and visual transformers; the only requirement is that the model has intermediate spatial features (i.e.~a 3D tensor of shape $H \times W \times C$).
+Our visualization allows a user to highlight a free-form region in an image, and it searches for other images in a dataset that contain similar feature representations to the highlighted region and displays the most similar results (\cref{fig:overview}).
+In essesence, this provides a visual explanation to answer the question, ``what does the model consider to be most similar to this image region?''
+To fully showcase the interactivity of VFS, we provide several demo videos and interactive Jupyter notebooks in addition to this paper (see supp.~mat.).

-Our work most directly builds off of interactive similarity overlays (ISO) \cite{fong_interactive_2021}, which allows a user to hover over fixed-sized patches in an image and overlays a heatmap that highlights how similar other patches are to the currently highlighted patch.
-While both VFS and ISO are flexible and simple enough to be easily used and adapted for any model, our method differs from ISO in the following ways:

-First, ISO only computes similarities between fixed-sized image patches while VFS allows the user to search for a variably-sized region.
-Second, ISO only shows feature similarity within a given image or a small, select set of images ($N \approx 10$) while VFS performs an efficient, global search within a larger dataset ($N = 50k$).

-We implement a cache-based search for intermediate CNN features, which can perform large-scale searches for similar features in less than a minute in a single GPU environment.
-As a result, VFS search results can be computed and displayed in real time, so researchers can quickly experiment with multiple query regions or images and can even compare the representations of multiple CNNs.

-We include several experiments to highlight how VFS can be used to explain computer vision models and offer novel insights.
-Specifically, we compare the representations of supervised and self-supervised CNNs, analyze the behavior of models that are pretrained on the PASS dataset~\cite{asano21pass}, investigate the models produced from editing classifiers~\cite{santurkar2021editing}, and visualize CNN features on out-of-domain images.
-We also release a Python library and several IPython notebooks to enable anyone to use our tool in their own experiments.